bachase/quantum-compiler-profiling/README.md

    ```

 4. **View profiles**: Download the generated `.profile.json` files and view them locally in [Speedscope](https://speedscope.app), or use the VS Code extension for profile viewing.

+ The QFT QASM circuit comes by way of Qiskit Benchpress and QASMBench.